 While it’s easy to tell Damson plums and Italian plums/zwetschge plums apart – the first type is clingstone, the others are freestone – there are several differences between Italian plums (Pflaumen, Prunus domestica) and zwetschge plums (Zwetschgen, Prunus domestica subsp. domestica).
 Italian plums are larger, more round, sweeter and juicer than Zwetschge plums.
 They have a soft flesh and their skin has a characteristic line or groove.
 Zwetsche plums are smaller, more oblong, and very dark purple or blue, with a whitish coating.
 Their stone is long and very easy to remove.
 Zwetschge plums are tarter, firmer and less juicy than Italian plums, which makes them the preferred choice for baking in Germany.

 In Germany, where every few years there is a plum glut, I remember seeing plums trees bent over under the load of the fruit during my visit in September 2009, a record year for plums.
 There were so many plums that people did not even bother picking them any longer.

-Because European plums are not always easy to find, I cannot be picky about the type and use whatever there is.
-European plums, even when they are ripe, can be a little sour.
-This cake is moderately sweet, add more sugar if you like.
+Because Italian plums are not always easy to find where I live, I cannot be picky about the type and use whatever there is.
+Even when they are ripe, the plums can be a little sour.
+This cake is moderately sweet, so add more sugar if you like.

-Sprinkling the dough with farina is a little trick I learned in Germany, to absorb some of the juice that the plums release during baking.
+Sprinkling the dough with farina is a little trick used by German home bakers to absorb some of the juice that the plums release during baking.

 ½ cup (65 g) blanched whole almonds